Ibibio Sound Machine

 Ibibio Sound Machine is an English electronic afro-funk band from London.
-Formed in 2013, the band currently consists of vocalist Eno Williams, guitarist Alfred Kari Bannerman, percussionist Afla Sackey, drummer Joseph Amoako, bassist Philip PK Ambrose, trombonist/keyboardist Tony Hayden, trumpeter/keyboardist Scott Baylis and saxophonist/keyboardist Max Grunhard.
+The band currently consists of vocalist Eno Williams, guitarist Alfred Kari Bannerman, percussionist Afla Sackey, drummer Joseph Amoako, bassist Philip PK Ambrose, trombonist/keyboardist Tony Hayden, trumpeter/keyboardist Scott Baylis and saxophonist/keyboardist Max Grunhard.

 History

-The band was formed in London in 2010 by producers Max Grunhard, Leon Brichard, and Benji Bouton.
+The band was formed in London by producers Max Grunhard, Leon Brichard, and Benji Bouton.
 The trio were interested in producing music fusing elements from 1980s afrobeat and '90s drum-and-bass.
 They approached singer Eno Williams to create vocals for the project.
 After the first sessions had been successfully finished, live musicians were added to create a full band.
 These included the Ghanaian guitarist Alfred Bannerman from the band KonKoma and Afro-rock band Osibisa, Brazilian percussionist Anselmo Netto, and multi-instrumentalists Tony Hayden and Scott Baylis.

 The band released their first single in January 2014 on Soundway, entitled Let's Dance.
 Their self-titled debut album followed in March the same year.

 In 2016, the band signed to Merge Records to create their follow-up record.
 Their second album, Uyai, was released in 2017.

 In 2022, they released Electricity, produced by Hot Chip.
 The album was received well, garnering positive reviews from outlets such as Pitchfork and The Guardian.
 Clash Music called the album "Bright, buoyant, and continually innovative" and Exclaim described it as "Ibibio Sound Machine manage to come across as enormously focused and imaginative while staying true to their wildly diverse, free-flowing modus operandi."

 In 2024, the group released the album Pull the Rope.